camilla-cs/TERMINALAPP_T1A3/README.md

 ### Walkthrough:
 After running the code for starting the program the title will appear, and the user will be asked to input an username.

 --> screenshot

 There is an introduction where it is said that the user is a detective assigned to a homicide case and has to catch the killer.

-The main menu consist of choosing from 5 options: 1. investigate the crime scene, 2. interview the suspects, 3. use the notebook, 4. make the final accusation and quit the game.
+The main menu consist of choosing from 5 options: 1. investigate the crime scene, 2. interview the suspects, 3. use the notebook, 4. make the final accusation and quit the game. \
+In the code I implemented a function that will display the possible choices, a while loop that will run as long as the input is not 5 (the option to quit the game) with if, elif,else statements for the remaining choices.
+Each one of them is then linked to functions put in separate modules. \

 --> screenshot

-If the user choose the first option, 'investigate the crime scene', in the terminal will appear a series of evidence and after that the user will be able to go back the menu by pressing enter.
+If the user choose the first option, 'investigate the crime scene', in the terminal will appear a series of evidence and after that the user will be able to go back the menu by pressing enter.\
+In the coding part of the app this section will be implemented by the 'crime_scene' module, which contains a simple function that prints the different evidence and asks the user to go back to the main menu.

 --> screenshot

 When the user wants to interview the suspects by pressing '2' in the main option menu, a list of suspects will appear.
 The suspects of this game are: the wife, the son, the driver, the chef and the cleaning lady.
-Everyone has an alibi, and most has also a motive.
+Everyone has an alibi, and most has also a motive.\
+In the code I made a module called 'suspects_list_3' with a similar function used for the main menu options, followed by another which contains the suspects interviews that will be printed on the terminal through a while loop and if,elif, else choice.
+The else choice asks the user to put a number from the ones diplayed in case they input a different number or string.

 --> screenshot

 The notebook function can be very useful to the user who wants to write down what they remember from the evidence and interviews.\
+In the code the notebook feature is made of 2 files: a csv file to input the notes and another one that will make the csv file work through a main function that contains other functions for each feature. \
-The 'add note' option will have the user to input thoughts freely. the 'remove note' will delete a note, the 'edit note' option will remove a note and change it with another one.
+The 'add note' option will have the user to input thoughts freely.
+That is possible through a function used only for adding notes to the csv file that is called 'file_name' throughout the code, the 'remove note' will delete a note, the 'edit note' option will remove a note and change it with another one.
 Finally the 'view notes' can be used for reviewing what has been written so far. \
 The last option is to go back to the main menu.

 --> screenshot

-If the user press '4' it will take them to the final stage of the game... catching the killer!\ The programm will ask the user to input the suspect they think could be the responsible of the crime. \
+If the user press '4' it will take them to the final stage of the game... catching the killer!\ In the code it has been used one function that contains the variable for the guilty suspect, and another one that will ask the user to write the name of the suspect they think could be the responsible of the crime. \
 If that won't be the case and the user inputs a incorrect name, they will have the chance to try again.
 --> screenshot

 The last and final option from the main menu is to quit the game.